jujhars13/lab-aws-dms/README.md

 ### Improvements

-- [ ] make source network use a private network and reverse shell/tunnel into destination network - this would be considered more secure.
+- [ ] Make source network use a private network and reverse shell/tunnel into destination network - this would be considered more secure.
 In real life we'll probably use a VPC peer or a AWS Site-to-Site tunnel.
 - [ ] Do a schema conversion while in flight using AWS DMS Schema conversion
-  - [ ] Tweak the schema
+  - [ ] Tweak the schema, keep the DBMS the same
   - [ ] Have the source db and target db be different DBMSs
 - [ ] Experiment with fleet advisor and several databases
 - [ ] Try DMS serverless